Higher-Dimensional Timed Automata for Real-Time Concurrency: Higher-dimensional timed automata

 \section{Higher-dimensional timed automata}

 Unlike timed automata, higher-dimensional automata make no formal distinction between states ($0$-cells), transitions ($1$-cells), and higher-dimensional cells.
 We transfer this intuition to higher-dimensional timed automata, so that each cell has an invariant which specifies when it is enabled and an exit condition giving the clocks to be reset when leaving.
-Semantically, this implies that time delays can occur in any $n$-cell, not only in states as in timed automata; hence actions are no longer instantaneous.
+Semantically, this implies that time delays may occur in any $n$-cell, not only in states as in timed automata; hence actions no longer have to be instantaneous but may be active during an interval of time.

 \begin{definition} A \emph{higher-dimensional timed automaton (HDTA)} is a structure $(\Sigma, C, Q, \bot, \top, \inv, \exit)$, where $(\Sigma, Q, \bot, \top)$ is a finite higher-dimensional automaton and $\inv: Q\to \Phi(C)$, $\exit: Q\to 2^C$ assign \emph{invariant} and \emph{exit} conditions to each cell of $Q$. \end{definition}